-I will meet with each of you, individually, for 30 minutes to comment on your first two papers before you submit them for a grade.
+I will meet with each of you, individually, for 30 minutes to comment on each of your papers before you submit a final draft.
 Please bring two copies of your paper to these draft review meetings, one for me to read and one for you on which to take notes.

 Unfortunately, the phrase "draft review" is a bit misleading.
 Don't be misled.
 During draft review you must submit what you intend to be the final draft of the paper.
-I will not review a draft that is incomplete or does not represent an authentic attempt to be complete.
-Failure to present a complete draft will also result in the loss of credit on the final draft of the paper.
+Failure to present a complete draft will result in the loss of an entire letter grade on the final draft of the paper.